Cell division teaching resources

 A Level activity on the stages of meiosis.
 This resource can be used to help students recognise the different meiotic stages.
 Students are shown pictures of cells undergoing meiosis.
 They must identify each meiotic stage and put the images in the correct order.
 (PDF)

 Videos of cell division

 A fantastic collection of videos and images of cells provided by The Cell.
-These videos are freely available and can be used to show students the dynamic nature of cells division.
+These videos are freely available and can be used to show students the dynamic nature of cell division.

 - Suggest why chemotherapy may cause hair to fall out.

 - Why do people age?